The world

 Throughout our busy days, we often lose sight of our initial goals, those goals that leap into our minds when we first awake from our nightly slumber, pockets of inspiration.
-We forget what we set
+We forget what we set out for, and we forget ourselves.

 For these reasons, conscious breathing and proper posture are so important to me.